August 2, 2017

-Upon arrival at the border camps, people are sorted into three lists by the police: families, unaccompanied minors and single men.
+Upon arrival at the border camps, refugees and migrants are sorted into three lists by the police: families, unaccompanied minors and single men.
 Many, especially single men, will wait in the camp for months before being summoned by border police to cross the border into Hungary or Croatia.
 They will then face another month of questioning before they are allowed to continue their journey; they are usually heading for Germany.
 Those who tire with waiting try to cross the borders illegally – but only a few succeed.
 Most are intercepted by the police and some are physically assaulted when caught.
 Despite this, many will attempt to cross illegally multiple times.

 Serbia, the small nation-state at the center of the Balkans migration route – traveled by thousands of refugees and migrants since 2015 – served as an important transit point for many on the move.
 However, in September 2015 the Serbian-Hungarian border was closed, preventing many from reaching countries in northern Europe such as Germany and the UK.
 Currently an estimated 6,400 men, women and children are stranded in Serbia with little access to medical care or psychosocial support.